 The [[profile_id]] prompt syntax (edit and generate)

-profile_ids list, so you don’t need to list the same ID in both places:
+don’t need to list the same ID in both places.

 Image requirements for training